Back

 While these terms get thrown around a lot, their differences aren't always so clear.

-And that lack of clarity can seriously impact your bottom line as an importer or exporter.
 That's why we're breaking it down for you in this guide.
 Consider it your ultimate reference for understanding tariffs vs. duties vs. taxes.

 We'll cover what they are, who pays them, how they get calculated — every little detail you need to navigate international trade like a pro.